qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 When using the selector, :guilabel:`No authentication` is displayed in the pop-up menu control when nothing is selected, when there are no configurations to choose from, or when a previously assigned configuration can no longer be found in the database.
-Use the dropdown menu to select an existing authentication configuration or press |symbologyAdd| :sup:`Create a new autentication configuration` to create a configuration you could use.
+Use the drop-down menu to select an existing authentication configuration or press |symbologyAdd| :sup:`Create a new autentication configuration` to create a configuration you could use.
 More details at :ref:`authentication`.